godnondsilva/forgepdf-live/README.md

 ## Running frontend in production mode & packaging

 - The file `ForgePDF.exe` file will execute the application.
-- Package together the folder dist along with the .env file.
+- Package together along the dist folder and you can share the application.

 # Backend Documentation (Flask)